EMC co-founder kills himself

 Following his election, Bush nominated Egan to be the US ambassador to Ireland in March 2001.
 There was a lengthy confirmation process, with senator Edward Kennedy querying his lack of diplomatic credentials.
 Egan had to sell 10 million EMC shares to avoid conflicts of interest, since EMC had a Cork facility and sales offices in Ireland.

 Fifteen months into the post, Egan resigned, citing personal reasons.
 According to reports, he was frustrated with the job: rumours spoke of his business directness butting up against diplomatic protocols and niceties.

 The devastating blow of stage 4 lung cancer came in May this year.
 He was not a healthy man, also suffering from diabetes, emphysema, and high blood pressure.
 Three months later he acted decisively, to end his life.

 EMC CEO and president Joe Tucci stated: "The world lost a great man and a great leader today.
 On behalf of more than 40,000 EMC employees from around the world, we extend our deepest condolences to Mrs. Egan and the entire family."

 In an interview with the Boston Globe Egan discussed his personality, described as being brash and no-nonsense: "Maybe I don't have any compassion.
 Maybe these things I am doing are not altruistic.
 If you do it for altruistic reasons, it will collapse.
 To do good just to feel good is no good."

 EMC blogger Storagezilla contributed this epitaph: "Dick was an Irish American hard ass with a filthy mouth (and) a great sense of humor.
 He did a lot for EMC employees.
 He did a lot for Ireland.
 And he did a hell of a lot for Cork.
 There's an Irish pub in heaven Dick."

-Richard Egan is survived by wife Maureen and five sons. ®
+Richard Egan is survived by wife Maureen,three sons, two daughters, and a sister. ®